element-hq/element-android/docs/pull_request.md

 That said, splitting into several PRs should not have the side effect to have more review to do, for instance if some code is added, then finally removed.

-##### Avoid unrelated fixing other issue in a big PR
+##### Avoid fixing other unrelated issue in a big PR

 Each PR should focus on a single task.
 If other issues may be fixed when working in the area of it, it's preferable to open a dedicated PR.

-It will have the advantage to be reviewed and merged faster.
+It will have the advantage to be reviewed and merged faster, and not interfere with the main PR.

+It's also applicable for code rework.
+Sometimes, it is more efficient to extract that work to a dedicated PR, and rebase your branch once this "rework" PR has been merged.

 #### Bots